CC-KEH/Computer-Science-Notes/Computer Science/Data Science/Data Engineering/Data Engineering.md

 ### 6. Skills for Data Engineers

-To be effective in data engineering, one should develop skills in the following areas:

 - **Programming**: Proficiency in languages like Python, Java, or Scala.
 - **Database Management**: Knowledge of SQL and experience with relational and non-relational databases.